 Add More Handsets

-Phone models that support multiple handsets can be very useful for people with a large house, especially multi-story houses.
+Phone models that support multiple handsets can be very useful for people with large houses, especially multi-story houses.

 Two-Line Support Is Twice As Good